-Speech and Language Therapist - French Diploma in Speech and language pathology in Lille (France)
+Speech and Language Therapist Assistant - French Diploma in Speech and language pathology in Lille (France)

 Hélène obtained her bachelor diploma in speech and language pathology in Lille (France),

 She brilliantly succeeded her thesis with a Very Honorable degree.
 After her graduation, she went to Reunion Island (French territory near Madagascar) for two years, where she gained experience, especially in bilingualism with all age range (from 25 months to 95 years).